 Section 5.
 Meetings of this council PTA shall be open to all members of the local PTAs holding membership in the council PTA, but the privilege of introducing motions and voting shall be limited to the voting body as outlined in Article XI.

 Section 6.
-Delegates from local PTAs whose dues or assessments to MCCPTA are in arrears
+Delegates from local PTAs whose dues or assessments to MCCPTA are in arrears cannot vote or make motions at MCCPTA meetings.

 Article XIII – Council Membership